 A Map is a type of fast key lookup data structure that offers a flexible means of indexing into its individual elements.
-Unlike most array data structures in the MATLAB® software that only allow access to the elements by means of integer indices, the indices for a Map can be nearly any scalar numeric value or a character string.
+Unlike most array data structures in the MATLAB® software that only allow access to the elements by means of integer indices, the indices for a Map can be nearly any scalar numeric value or a character vector.

 Indices into the elements of a Map are called keys.
 These keys, along with the data values associated with them, are stored within the Map.
 Each entry of a Map contains exactly one unique key and its corresponding value.
-Indexing into the Map of rainfall statistics shown below with a string representing the month of August yields the value internally associated with that month, 37.3.
+Indexing into the Map of rainfall statistics shown below with a character vector representing the month of August yields the value internally associated with that month, 37.3.

 Keys are not restricted to integers as they are with other arrays.
 Specifically, a key may be any of the following types: